 4. Provide Data!

 The initial data submittal period closed as of September 13, 2013.
-We are currently compiling the data we have received and are considering it to help identify priority water quality conditions and sources of pollutants within the Mission Bay & La Jolla Watersheds.
+We compiled the data we have received and considered it to help identify priority water quality conditions and sources of pollutants within the Mission Bay & La Jolla Watersheds.
 The initial data and submittal guidelines can be found here.
-Once the data has been considered, please check back here for a list of the data that will be incorporated into the draft plan.